Digging Deeper into … Patterns and Sequences

 - Repeating patterns: repetitions of symbols, shapes, numbers etc., that recur in a specific way.

 - Increasing (growing) and decreasing (shrinking) patterns: An ordered set of shapes or numbers that are arranged according to a rule.
-Typically, the term sequence is used to describe this type of pattern as opposed to a repeating pattern
+Typically, sequence is also used to describe an increasing or decreasing pattern, particularly if it is a pattern of numbers.

 A repeating pattern should have a clearly identifiable core, i.e. the shortest sequence that repeats.
 It is a good idea to use the terminology of “core” right from the infant classes so that the children understand what is being asked of them.